poems by Jordan Rice

 “[A] real and significant discovery.
 Constellarium is a book like no other, ingenious and wide ranging.”

--DON SHARE, Chair of the 2017 Kingsley & Kate Tufts Awards Judges Committee, editor of Poetry magazine
+-DON SHARE, chair of the 2017 Kate Tufts Award Judges Committee, editor of Poetry magazine

 “Rice is a poet of breathtaking emotional impact, her delicate lyricism holding a pliable and resilient strength that bears the weight of truth and intense feeling.
 These lines bend and sway but snap back with ferocity. [. . .]
 Constellarium is a devastating and beautiful collection.”